Toyota GR Supra review - MPG and running costs

 Decent on-paper economy for its performance.
 Good warranty too

 Big performance no longer comes with the consumption penalties it used to, at least not on paper.
-With a WLTP combined figure of 34.4mpg the Supra promises decent cruising economy, though we’ve not yet driven a car over a long enough distance to know how realistic that might be in the real world.
+With a WLTP combined figure of 34.8mpg the Supra promises decent cruising economy, and it largely reaches those targets in day-to-day driving.

-Toyota offers two CO2 figures for the car, one correlated with the old NEDC testing (170g/km) and the other measured on WLTP (193g/km).
-For VED the latter applies, meaning a first-year tax figure of £1280, dropping to £145 a year thereafter.
+Toyota offers a CO2 figure measured on the WLTP cycle at 185g/km.
+For VED the latter applies, meaning a first-year tax figure of £585 for the 2.0 and £945 for the 3.0.
+Tax then drops to £685 for both for the first five years taking into account the £40,000 valuation surcharge, before dropping to £165 per year thereafter.
 Insurance-wise Toyota quotes group 37E-38E, and in the UK it gets a healthy five-year, 100,000-mile warranty.

-Tyre-wise, a pair of front Michelin Pilot Super Sports in 255/35 ZR19 is just over £320, fully fitted and delivered from Blackcircles.
-A pair of 275/35 ZR19 rears tips over the £400 mark, though if you wanted something less extreme – Pilot Sport 4 Ss, for instance – both fronts and rears are a little less than Super Sports, and while outright grip is lower, should be useable in a wider range of weathers and temperatures.
+Despite the variation in diameter, the relative width of all Supra tyres means a front pair of 255-section Michelin Pilot Super Sports will come in at over £320, fully fitted and delivered from Blackcircles.
+A pair of wider 275 rears tips over the £400 mark, though if you wanted something less extreme – Pilot Sport 4 Ss, for instance – they will both last longer and cost less upfront.